 Tackle Loaner Program

 No fishing rod?
 No problem.
 We have fishing equipment you can borrow at several DNR offices and state parks and facilities.
 There is no charge to borrow the equipment – enjoy your day fishing in Wisconsin and return the equipment in the condition you received it (or better) so that the next person can enjoy it.

-Check out the fishing equipment contacts page for information on who to contact to find out exactly what kind of gear is available near you.
-If you have general questions about the tackle loaner program contact Theresa Stabo, 608-577-6332.
+Check out the fishing equipment contacts page for information on who to contact to find out exactly what gear is available near you.
+If you have general questions about the Tackle loaner program, contact Theresa Stabo at 608-577-6332.

 While special lures and fresh bait are not provided, we generally have the following basic equipment at most sites: